Instructor of Biostatistics

 Dr. Lake’s early training was in theoretical mathematics, and later in biostatistics.
 Her interests and work began in the area of difference and differential equations, and ultimately, after inspirational work around the complexities of modeling Lyme disease and the controversial prophylactic treatment thereof, evolved into the methodological development of topics ranging from mixed and additive models in disease mapping, to dynamic randomizations, and special cases of the Andersen-Gill formulation of the Cox model in clinical trials.

-Funded by a National Institute of Allergy and Infectious Diseases (NIAID) training grant awarded by the Department of Biostatistics at HSPH, Dr. Lake studied HIV and infectious disease during her doctoral work, and ultimately disease mapping, funded by the National Institute of Environmental Health Sciences (NIEHS).
+Funded by a National Institute of Allergy and Infectious Diseases (NIAID) training grant awarded by the Department of Biostatistics at HSPH, Dr. Lake studied HIV and infectious disease during her initial doctoral work, and ultimately disease mapping, funded by the National Institute of Environmental Health Sciences (NIEHS).

 In her dissertation ‘Geoadditive and Robust Mixed Models‘ with advisor Matt Wand, Dr. Lake laid out the defining properties of the union of additive and mixed models in the context of disease mapping, which provides a likelihood-based, low-rank, generalized framework for accommodating nonlinear covariate effects and spatial correlation.
 The Geoadditive Model enjoys countless applications in areas ranging from finance to ecology to medicine and public health, and has received hundreds of citations.